Skip to content

 Implications

-The source supports poultry-meat occurrence context for Nigerian market chicken, with frozen drumsticks carrying higher Cd, Cu, Ni, and Pb than fresh drumsticks in the reported comparison.
-It should not be generalized to all Nigerian poultry without preserving the fresh/frozen distinction.
+The source supports poultry-meat occurrence context for Nigerian market chicken.
+Frozen drumsticks carried higher mean Cd, Cr, Cu, Ni, and Pb than fresh drumsticks; Mn was the only metal lower in frozen samples than in fresh; Zn was statistically indistinguishable between the two formats.
+The values should not be generalized to all Nigerian poultry without preserving the fresh/frozen distinction.

 Wiki pages this source may touch